ovh/the-bastion/doc/sphinx/plugins/restricted/accountInfo.rst

   ~ - Additional TOTP authentication bypass is disabled for this account ~ - Additional TOTP authentication is disabled
   ~ - PAM authentication bypass is disabled
-  ~ - Alternative authentication logic (allow both pubkey alone and PAM alone) is disabled ~ - MFA policy on personal accesses (using personal keys) on egress side is: password
+  ~ - Optional public key authentication is disabled
+  ~ - MFA policy on personal accesses (using personal keys) on egress side is: password

   ~ Account PAM UNIX password information (used for password MFA):